Selma to Montgomery marches: Johnson's decision and the Voting Rights Act

 On March 15, the president convened a joint session of Congress, outlined his new voting rights bill, and demanded that they pass it.
 In a historic presentation carried nationally on live television, making use of the largest media network, Johnson praised the courage of African-American activists.
 He called Selma "a turning point in man's unending search for freedom" on a par with the Battle of Appomattox in the American Civil War.
 Johnson added that his entire Great Society program, not only the voting rights bill, was part of the Civil Rights Movement.
-He adopted language associated with Dr. King, declaring that "it is not just Negroes, but really it is all of us, who must overcome the crippling legacy of bigotry and injustice.
+He adopted language associated with King, declaring that "it is not just Negroes, but really it is all of us, who must overcome the crippling legacy of bigotry and injustice.
 And we shall overcome."
 Afterward, King sent a telegram to Johnson congratulating him for his speech, calling it "the most moving eloquent unequivocal and passionate plea for human rights ever made by any president of this nation".
 Johnson's voting rights bill was formally introduced in Congress two days later.